ECCC-ASTD-MRD/gem/README.md

 There is a script called `cado` aimed at replacing the top-level Makefile.
 Both coexist, even if we suggest you use the cado script.
 See `cado -h` (short help) or `cado help` or the content of the Makefile for options.
-For example: `cado cmake` or `make cmake` generates Makefiles to compile gem, gemdyn, modelutils and rpnphy. .
+For example: `cado cmake` or `make cmake` generates Makefiles to compile gem, gemdyn, modelutils and rpnphy.
 The cmake command used by cado script is printed at the end of the process.

-Configure:
+Configure for *GEM*:
 ```
 cado cmake
 or
 make cmake
 ```

-To configure for mach, use:
+Or, if you want to compile *GEM-MACH instead of GEM*, use the following instead:
 ```
 cado cmake-mach
 ```